 - Motivational Talks

-- Family Day is a good opportunity for people who are supporting the client to meet the staff but more so to get a better understanding about addiction and addressing concerns and things to consider in moving forward in recovery.
+- Family Day is a good opportunity for people who are supporting the client to meet the staff but more so to get a better understanding of addiction and addressing concerns and things to consider in moving forward in recovery.

 Aftercare counselling sessions are arranged with clients at the commencement of phase 3 thereafter it is the client’s responsibility to arrange further aftercare counselling sessions with staff.
-Living Grace Recovery Programme staff will always welcome clients who seek advice and counseling.
+Living Grace Recovery Programme staff will always welcome clients who seek advice and counselling.